Family Success: Top 5 Tips for Mid-Year School Transfer for Parents

 4 min to read

-Sometimes life circumstances, such as a move, social conflicts, health issues, or learning challenges, cause students to transfer schools midyear.
-If traditional brick-and-mortar or homeschool programs aren’t a good fit, online school can be a great alternative for any student who would benefit from a more flexible and customized learning environment.
+Sometimes life circumstances, such as a move, health issues, or learning challenges, require students to transfer to a different school in the middle of the semester.
+If traditional brick-and-mortar or homeschool programs aren’t a good fit for your K-12 student, online school can be a great alternative for kids who would benefit from a more flexible and customized learning environment.

-Transferring to a new school might seem overwhelming at first—especially in the middle of the k-12 school year—but the transition can be relatively simple and stress-free with the proper mindset, support, and resources.
-If you’re thinking about making the midyear switch to virtual school for your child, below are a few tips from Aubrey Lakey, a Connections Academy® parent who has experienced it firsthand!*
+Transferring to a new school might seem overwhelming at first—especially in the middle of the school year—but the transition can be relatively simple and stress-free with the proper mindset, support, and resources.
+If you’re thinking about making the midyear switch to virtual school for your child, below are a few tips from Aubrey L., a Connections Academy® parent who has experienced it all firsthand!*

 Aubrey says, "The orientations gave us a lot of direction.
 They helped us adapt to the virtual learning program tremendously."